-Jordan and Israel are at one of the great crossroads of civilization and are bursting with archaeological and historical gems: the world’s first villages, mighty Bronze Age cities, sites reaching back to the origins of Judaism and Christianity, Crusader castles and splendid Islamic monuments.
+Jordan and Israel are at one of the great crossroads of civilisation and are bursting with archaeological and historical gems: the world’s first villages, mighty Bronze Age cities, sites reaching back to the origins of Judaism and Christianity, Crusader castles and splendid Islamic monuments.
 Discover the awe-inspiring history of this region on this new 20-day tour, combining celebrated sites such as Jerusalem and Petra and lesser-known locations that bring out the historical and cultural diversity of these countries.
 This tour is a must for anyone interested in the history and archaeology of the Near East.

 Walk in the footsteps of Jesus, encounter Saladin and the Crusaders’ medieval struggle, discover the Australian Light Horse in Jerusalem’s Old City